nandosobral03/atmosphere/README.md

 ### 1. Get a Weather API Key

-Wallpaper Thing uses WeatherAPI.com for accurate weather data.
+Atmosphere uses WeatherAPI.com for accurate weather data.
 It's free for personal use!

 **[Read our guide on how to get your free API key](WEATHER_API_SETUP.md)**